 Breastfeeding in public has really caused quite a stir lately.
-Unfortunately, its not uncommon to see news reports or videos with mommies being called out due to some “innocent passerby” feeling uncomfortable.
-Due to this, a lot of mommies have really become self conscious about breastfeeding their baby in public-hiding in public restrooms, covering their baby to a point of making both baby and mommy uncomfortable, or just plain refusing to do it because they don’t want to offend someone.
-Below are some tips to help you feel more confident while breastfeeding.
+Unfortunately, it’s not uncommon to see news reports or videos with mommies being called out due to some “innocent passerby” feeling uncomfortable.
+Due to this, a lot of mommies have really become self-conscious about breastfeeding their baby in public-hiding in public restrooms, covering their baby to a point of making both baby and mommy uncomfortable, or just plain refusing to do it because they don’t want to offend someone.
+Below are some tips for breastfeeding to help you feel more confident while breastfeeding.

 1. Start Out Sloooooow……

 Breastfeeding, in general, can take a lot of getting used to.
 Home is a great place to practice.
 You will learn what positions work for both you and baby so if you do go out in public and need to nurse, the transition will be easier for both of you.
 Breastfeeding at home will slowly get you used to your partner and other family members being around to help build up your confidence level.

 2. Start to Venture Out of the House

 Leaving the house and making the transition to breastfeeding in public can make a lot of mommies nervous.
 Start somewhere like a family restaurant with either a friend or family member with you.
 See if you can sit in an area facing a wall and away from the door or cash register.
 Booths can also offer more privacy than tables.